4rft5/JDownloader-Docker-SMTP/README.md

 Vertically expand the Script Editor window to expose the **Save** button and press it.

 ### Customizing email
-You can customize the `sendmail.sh` to change the contents of the email to your liking.
+You can customize the `sendmail.sh` file to change the contents of the email to your liking.

 ### Troubleshooting
 If the email fails to appear, ensure your msmtp credentials are correct and you included the recipient address inside of `sendmail.sh`.